midibox/mios32/apps/mios32_test/bs_rw_check/README.txt

 IMPORTANT NOTE: RUNING THIS APPLICATION WILL DESTROY ALL DATA ON YOUR BANKSTICKS!!!

-The application writes 64 byte blocks to connected banksticks, the bytes of a block are calculated by following formula, where bs is the bankstick number, block is the block number and i is the byte offset in the block:
+The application writes data blocks to connected banksticks or FRAM devices, the bytes of a block are calculated by following formula, where bs is the bankstick number, block is the block number and i is the byte offset in the block: